Santorini Food Tour – Best Local Food & Restaurants

 4. Kakavia — Fisherman’s Soup

-Considered the spiritual ancestor of French bouillabaisse, kakavia is a rustic, deeply satisfying fish soup that has sustained Aegean fishermen for millennia.
-In Santorini, kakavia is made with the day’s catch — typically small rockfish, scorpionfish, and whatever came up in the nets that morning — simmered with olive oil, onion, potato, and lemon in sea water or fish stock.
-The broth is clear, golden, and intensely briny, with a clean oceanic flavor that no amount of seasoning can replicate in landlocked kitchens.
-The fish is served alongside the broth, and local custom demands you tear bread and drag it through every last drop.
-Head to the fishing village of Vlychada or the small harbor at Ammoudi Bay below Oia for the most authentic versions, served by fishermen who made the soup themselves that morning.
+This is widely considered the spiritual ancestor of French bouillabaisse, and eating it at a harbor-side table in Santorini, you can absolutely see why.
+Kakavia is a rustic fish soup — rockfish, scorpionfish, whatever came up in the nets that morning — simmered with olive oil, onion, potato, and lemon in fish stock or actual sea water.
+The broth is clear and golden, with a clean oceanic flavor that no amount of seasoning can fake.
+You eat the fish alongside the broth, and local custom is clear: tear bread, drag it through every drop.
+Don’t argue with this custom.
+Head to the fishing village of Vlychada or the small harbor at Ammoudi Bay below Oia for the most honest versions — places where the person who made the soup was also out on the water that morning.

 5. Melitinia — Santorinian Cheese and Honey Pastries

-These small, open-faced pastries are Santorini’s most beloved traditional sweet, and they are rarely found outside the island in any authentic form.
-Made with a thin, crisp pastry shell and filled with a mixture of myzithra cheese, eggs, sugar, and mastic — the aromatic resin harvested from mastic trees — melitinia are fragrant, slightly chewy, and hauntingly floral.
-They have been made on the island since Byzantine times, originally prepared for Easter celebrations and other religious feast days.
-Today, the best versions are still handmade by local bakeries in Oia and Pyrgos using family recipes passed from grandmother to granddaughter.
-Eaten warm from the oven with a small cup of Greek coffee, they represent one of those rare food experiences that exists nowhere else on earth.
+Melitinia are Santorini’s most beloved traditional sweet, and outside the island you’re unlikely to find the real thing anywhere.
+Small, open-faced pastries with a thin crisp shell, filled with myzithra cheese, eggs, sugar, and mastic — the aromatic resin from mastic trees — they’re fragrant, slightly chewy, and faintly floral in a way that sticks with you.
+They’ve been made here since Byzantine times, originally for Easter and religious feast days, and the best versions are still handmade by local bakeries in Oia and Pyrgos using recipes passed from grandmother to granddaughter.
+Eat them warm from the oven with a small cup of Greek coffee.
+This is one of those food experiences that exists nowhere else on earth, and it costs almost nothing.

 6. Assyrtiko-Braised Octopus

-Octopus is a staple of Greek island cooking, but in Santorini it reaches a particular pinnacle when braised slowly in the island’s famous Assyrtiko white wine.
-The octopus — traditionally dried in the sun on wooden poles along the harbor — is first tenderized by this air-curing process, then braised with Assyrtiko, olive oil, onion, bay leaf, and black pepper until it collapses into something dark, glistening, and impossibly tender.
-The wine’s volcanic minerality and bright acidity cut through the richness of the octopus and reduce into a sauce of remarkable complexity.
-Served with crusty bread and a glass of chilled Assyrtiko on the side, this is the definitive Santorini dish — sea, soil, and tradition united on a single plate.
+Octopus appears all over Greek island cooking, but in Santorini it gets treated particularly well.
+The traditional process starts with the octopus hung out to dry on wooden poles along the harbor — you’ll see them — which tenderizes the meat through air-curing before a single flame is lit.
+Then it’s braised slowly in Assyrtiko white wine with olive oil, onion, bay leaf, and black pepper until it collapses into something dark, glistening, and remarkably tender.
+The Assyrtiko does serious work here: its volcanic minerality and sharp acidity cut through the richness and reduce into a sauce of real complexity.
+Served with crusty bread and a glass of chilled Assyrtiko alongside, this is the dish that ties sea, soil, and tradition together most completely.
 The harbor tavernas at

 Book a Food Tour in Santorini